jk977/cloudcheck/README.md

-# SSHD Failcheck
+# Cloudcheck

 ## About

-This work-in-progress project analyzes `/var/log` files for SSHD authentication failures by IP addresses that are owned by major hosting companies (currently Amazon and Google).
-In the future, it will aggregate logs for each company to allow the reporting process to be partially automated.
+This work-in-progress project checks IP addresses against known networks that are owned by major cloud hosting companies.
+The intended use case for this is to make it easier to report malicious activity hosted on cloud services.

 ## IP Address Range Sources